-Statista ia a statistics portal that provides statistics and other data on countries and a wide range of topics.
+Statista ia a statistic portal that provides statistics and other data on countries and a wide range of topics.

 The statistics are collected from freely available sources such as the World Bank, the US Census Bureau and the IMF, and from "protected" sources, where Statista typically retrieves data from press releases etc. To each statistical information you find detailed background information such as source and date specification, information on the applied methods and key words.
 The latter you can use for additional searches.